Home > Essential Piedmont: Biking through the vineyards of Piedmont

 Cyclomundo offers guided and self-guided cycling trips in Piedmont, click here to see the Piedmont regional page.

-• Self-guided tour: Starts any Saturday from 25 March through 23 September 2023.
+• Self-guided tour: Starts any Saturday from March 23 through September 21 2024.
 A minimum of 2 riders is required for running this tour.

-• Other dates: Daily departures, any day, for group of 4 or more (on request).
-Surcharge of 50 euros, for daily departures for groups of less than 4.
+• Can start on any day for groups of 4 or more (on request) or with a supplement of 60 euros per person for groups of less than 4.

 • 6 nights/7 days